Table of Contents

 3. Visa Requirements, Language Tests & Scholarships

-Once you receive an admission letter, you can move forward with visa and funding arrangements.
+Once you receive an admission letter, you can move forward with visa and the funding arrangements.

 4. Working Opportunities (Internships & Part-Time Jobs)